Article Badge Image

 Access to live advisor Premium accounts only No Yes

-Betterment: Best for Designing Your Own Portfolio
+Betterment: Best for Designing Your Portfolio

-Betterment's goal is to offer a complete solution to your investment needs, including brokerage and IRA accounts.
+Betterment aims to offer a complete solution to your investment needs, including brokerage and IRA accounts.

-All you have to do is answer some simple questions about your finances and your goals and Betterment will determine the correct portfolio allocation for you.
+Signing up is easy.
+All you have to do is answer some simple questions about your finances and goals, and Betterment will determine the correct portfolio allocation for you.

 Mobile apps are available on iOS and Android devices.